 Quogue is a decidedly white-collar village, with fully 88.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Quogue is a village of sales and office workers, managers and professionals.
 There are especially a lot of people living in Quogue who work in sales jobs (29.58%), management occupations (16.34%) and office and administrative support (13.80%).

-A relatively large number of people in Quogue telecommute to their jobs.
-Overall, about 10.12% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.12% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle